 Goleen Samari is a public health demographer whose research focuses on social inequities and health.
-Taking a health justice approach, she examines how discrimination, gender inequities, and migration shape health disparities both domestically and globally with a particular focus on communities in or from the Middle East and North Africa.
+Taking a health justice approach, she examines how racism, gender inequities, and migration-based inequities and xenophobia shape population health both domestically and globally with a particular focus on communities in or from the Middle East and North Africa.
 She largely focuses on issues related to immigrant health, women's health, and sexual and reproductive health and rights.
-Building on the legacy of structural racism and health scholars, she was the first to draw attention to racialization of religious minorities and Islamophobia as a public health issue in the United States, and one of a few researchers examining women's empowerment and reproductive health in the Middle East and North Africa.
+Building on the legacy of structural racism and health scholars, she was the first to draw attention to racialization of religious minorities and Islamophobia as a public health issue.
+She is also one of a handful of public health researchers examining women's empowerment and reproductive health in the Middle East and North Africa.
 Her recent work includes a measure of structural xenophobia in the U.S. at the state level, the Immigrant Policy Climate index, that can be leveraged to understand the health implications of exclusionary and inclusive immigration contexts.
 Her research remains focused on understanding and alleviating intersectional structural determinants of health.
 Cutting across all her research areas is an interest in the way social science constructs are measured and mixed methods that guide the research process.
 Her work also aims to bridge the gap between research and policy, making research accessible for wide audiences.
 Her research has been published in several journals including Social Science & Medicine and the American Journal of Public Health, and her editorials and Op-Eds have been published in local and national newspapers.
 She is privileged to be recognized as a thought leader on the health effects of discrimination for Muslim, Middle Eastern, and immigrant communities and has received a few notable honors for her contributions to health equity research.

 PhD, 2015, University of California Los Angeles

 MA, 2010, University of California Los Angeles

 World Medical and Health Policy

 Term Membership, Council on Foreign Relations (2021 - 2026)